|BJCP Comparable Category:||10A - Weissbier|

-This is the description of how the South German-Style Hefeweizen style of beer should taste, feel and look.
+This is the description of how the German Hefeweizen style of beer should taste, feel and look.
 However, there may be perfectly fine beers in this style that fall outside of these ranges and descriptions.
-This information is just to show the most commonly accepted ranges for the South German-Style Hefeweizen beer style.
+This information is just to show the most commonly accepted ranges for the German Hefeweizen beer style.

-These beers are made with at least 50 percent malted wheat.
-Hefeweizens are very highly carbonated.
+Hefeweizen is a German style wheat beer made with at least 50 percent malted wheat.
+Hefeweizens are also commonly highly carbonated.
 These beers are typically (though not always) roused during pouring, and when yeast is present, they will have a yeasty ﬂavor and a characteristically fuller mouthfeel.

 - Hop Flavors & Aromas: Not present to very low

-- Fermentation Characteristics: Med-low to med-high fruity and phenolic attributes are hallmarks of this style.
-Phenolic attributes such as clove, nutmeg, smoke and vanilla are present.
-Banana ester aroma and ﬂavor should be present at low to medium-high levels.
+- Fermentation Characteristics: Hefeweizens have medium-low to medium-high fruity and phenolic attributes are hallmarks of this style.
+Phenolic attributes such as clove, nutmeg, smoke, and vanilla are present.
+Banana ester aroma and ﬂavors should be present at low to medium-high levels, unlike most other wheat beer styles.
+This German style of beer should only have a moderate amount of alcohol content, since the yeast commonly used has a lower than normal attenuation rate.
 Diacetyl should not be present.

-- Common Ingredients: By German brewing tradition, at least 50% of the grist must be malted wheat, although some versions use up to 70%; the remainder is typically Pilsner malt.
+- Common Ingredients: Old style German beers would typically follow Reinheitsgebot processes, but hefeweizens were one of the first new age beers in German to buck this trend.
+When following German brewing tradition for this style, at least 50% of the grist must be malted wheat, although some versions use up to 70%; the remainder is typically Pilsner malt.
 A decoction mash is traditional, although modern brewers typically don’t follow this practice.
-Weizen ale yeast produces the typical spicy and fruity character, although high fermentation temperatures can affect the balance and produce off-flavors.
+Weizen ale yeast produces the typical spicy (clove) and fruity (banana) character.
+High fermentation temperatures can affect the balance and produce off-flavors.

-- Commercial Examples: Ayinger Bräu Weisse, Hacker-Pschorr Weisse, Paulaner Hefe-Weizen Naturtrüb, Schneider Weisse Unser Original, Weihenstephaner Hefeweissbier
+- Commercial Examples: Hefeweizens are a very common German beer style.
+Some of the more popular beers from German breweries are Ayinger Bräu Weisse, Hacker-Pschorr Weisse, Paulaner Hefe-Weizen Naturtrüb, Schneider Weisse Unser Original, and Weihenstephaner Hefeweissbier.

-The functional properties of brewing South German-Style Hefeweizen beers as descided by the Brewers Association.
-These guidelines reflect, as accurately as possible, historical significance, authenticity or a high profile in the current commercial beer market.
+These are the functional brewing properties of German Hefeweizen beers, as descided by the Brewers Association.
+These guidelines reflect, as accurately as possible, the historical significance, authenticity or a common profile in the current commercial beer market.

 The alcohol by volume is shows the amount of alcohol this style of beer should have.